gilesknap/mciwb/README.md

 - **paste**: paste at the paste location with offset.
 Can be used in a loop to make repeating structures.
 - **restore**: restore the world to a previous backup
-- TODO Additional support in mcwb required (profile generators)

-  - **rectangle**: make a rectangle described by copy buffer corners (expects one of the copy dimensions to be size 1)
-  - **elipse**: make a elipse described by copy buffer corners (expects one of the copy dimensions to be size 1)

 ## Todo iPython Commands

 - **save**: save the copy buffer to a named file
 - **load**: load a file into the world at the copy buffer start point.
 Set the copy buffer to enclose the loaded structure
 - **rotate**: perform transforms on the copy buffer
+- Additional support in mcwb required (profile generators)

+  - **rectangle**: make a rectangle described by copy buffer corners (expects one of the copy dimensions to be size 1)
+  - **elipse**: make a elipse described by copy buffer corners (expects one of the copy dimensions to be size 1)